 I would very much like to develop more public/private partnerships in fraud.
 It strikes me that we would be a stronger collective force against fraudsters if the police and private lawyers and investigators were more aligned in their response to chasing the “big ones”.
 I would like to continue effectively chasing cryptocurrency – it’s difficult and a little scary but extremely interesting.
 I would also like to continue to work for governments as I find it fascinating.
 I love our innovative and family-like firm, all of whom deeply care for our clients and their outcomes and I really hope that we continue to grow in the same manner.

-After qualifying in Australia in 2004, Kate held impressive positions within the SRA, Department of Public Prosecutions (Australia), Government Legal Service (UK) and the Serious Fraud Office where she worked as a senior lawyer on some of the UK’s largest criminal cross-jurisdictional prosecutions.
-Kate was a founding partner of Edmonds Marshall McMahon in 2014 and now primarily specialises in private prosecutions involving serious fraud, international crime and perverting the course of justice.
+After qualifying in Australia in 2004, Kate held impressive positions in the Government Legal Service (UK) and the Serious Fraud Office where she worked as a senior lawyer on some of the UK’s largest criminal cross-jurisdictional prosecutions and the UK’s first global plea agreement.